Thursday 7 March 1940

 The Luftwaffe conducts a night raid over ships anchored off the southeast coast of England.
 The RAF shoots down a Heinkel He 111 bomber east of Aberdeen.

-Western Front: Heightened patrol activity continues in the no-man's land between the Maginot and Siegfried Lines.
+Western Front: There is heightened patrol activity in the no man's land between the Maginot and Siegfried Lines.
 One officer, a Captain Twomey, states that British posts are so poorly situated that "No one can see another to support it."

 RAF: Sir Kingsley Wood declares that the fighting capacity of the RAF has doubled over the past year.

-Concerned about "loose lips," the RAF picks out some men and makes the "specially deputised" to report on those they hear speaking indiscreetly.
+Concerned about "loose lips," the RAF picks out some men and makes the "specially deputized" to report on those they hear speaking indiscreetly.

-German Military: Hitler expands Operation Weserubung, which originally was a one-division operation, to eight division.
-It will include the occupation of Finland and, as a "land-bridge" to Finland, Denmark.
+German Military: Hitler expands Operation Weserubung, which originally was a one-division operation, to eight divisions.
+It will include the occupation of Norway and, as a "land-bridge" to Norway, Denmark.
 At this point in the war, all of Hitler's military decisions are turning up roses.

 British Government: The debate over land sale restrictions in Palestine boils over in the House of Commons, where Labour laments these cruel impositions on "a weak and hunted race," while Tories point out that "Now is not the time to face Arab revolt."